webmanufaktur/processwire-snippets/README.md

 # ProcessWire Snippets

-A curated collection of various ProcessWire-related code snippets.
+A curated collection of various ProcessWire-related code snippets collected throughout the years and projects.

-## v 2021-01 (upcoming)

-Updated and more sorted version of this repo will come within the next few weeks.
+## Update in progress

+The whole collection of snippets is under maintenance and rebuild now.

+2021-10-30